Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "That’s our girl," Julian smiled.

 "She’s right though, we shouldn’t stay too long.
-Now that they know we’re here… the Hunters might find out."
+Now that they know we’re here... the Hunters might find out."

 Dog bit back a scoff.
 "Hunters ain’t all that tough."